iampassos/subgrader/README.md

 -   Requires a valid Google Classroom API setup to download assignments.
 -   Reports will include formatting errors, empty files, and detected plagiarism.
+-   Beecrowd's .csv report should be placed in the project root